DariuszNewecki/DAUBA/README.md

 We believe in starting ugly, moving fast, and fixing our sins as we go—by code, by prompt, or by community.

 **Join us.
 Help the system evolve, one prompt at a time.**

+---

+## Versioning & Releases

+Every milestone is preserved forever!

+* To use the historic v0.1 MVP, checkout the `v0.1` tag.
+* Future releases (v0.2, v1.0, etc.) will be tagged, with release notes describing every big leap.
+* Want to see how DAUBA/CORE grows?
+Just follow `main` or watch the Releases tab.